 Planned care services

-There were three key themes that respondents believed should be prioritised for people waiting for consultation or treatment.
-These were clear and specific communication (66%), easy access to the care and service you need (66%) and what to do if your symptoms get worse (63%).
+There were 3 key themes that respondents believed should be prioritised for people waiting for consultation or treatment: clear and specific communication (66%), easy access to the care and service you need (66%) and what to do if your symptoms get worse (63%).